odinthenerd/tmp/README.md

  # boost.tmp (Tacit Meta Programming)
  ## Warning! still work in progress
 I decided to rewrite all of kvasir::mpl on a slightly different paradigm to extend compiler support further back and get some more speed out of low arity calls.
 Therefore most of this code has seen little or no testing beyond the skimpy unit test coverage so far.
 Bug reports welcome, do not use this in anything you don't want to see blow up spectacularly... yet.

  ### What is boost.tmp?
-It is my (not yet submitted to) boost general purpose metaprogramming library which covers the domains of boost.MPL, boost.Fusion, boost.mp11 and boost.hana.
+A (not yet submitted to) boost general purpose Template Meta Programming (TMP) library which covers the domains of boost.MPL, boost.Fusion, boost.mp11 and boost.hana.
  ### Why do we need another metaprogramming library in boost?
 There are a few reasons:
- - the public interface is a tacit DSL which allows for arbitrarily complex compositions of higher-order functions unlike hana and mp11
+ - a tacit DSL as the public interface allows for arbitrarily complex (almost) zero cost compositions of higher-order functions unlike current solutions
- - (often) faster compile times than code handwritten by experts due to encapsulation/leverage of intrinsics and knowledge of the users composition
+ - pattern matching, encapsulation of expertise and leverage of intrinsics often can yield even faster compile times than code handwritten by experts
- - the interface is lazy/short-circuiting by default which removes the need for things like std::conjunction, std::disjunction etc. and makes dealing with SFINAE much easier
+ - the interface is lazy/short-circuiting by default which removes the need for things like std::conjunction, std::disjunction etc. and makes SFINAE friendly code much easier to write, understand and teach
  - (still experimental) capture and monadic propagation of SFINAE failure allows for potentially more expressive, more intuitive and sometimes faster code in SFINAE contexts
  - (still experimental) heterogeneous l-, r-value reference support (as opposed to just values in hana)
  - (still experimental) heterogeneous (fusion) support in c++11